TomFarley/air/docs/sphinx/source/usage/introduction.rst

 Purpose of FIRE
 ---------------
-FIRE is designed to be a flexible tool for analysing infra-red camera images of divertor target tiles in tokamaks, unsing the THEODOR code to calculate heat fluxes to the tile surfaces.
+FIRE is designed to be a flexible tool for analysing infra-red camera images of divertor target tiles in tokamaks, using the THEODOR code to calculate heat fluxes to the tile surfaces.
 The code has initially been written with application in the MAST-Upgrade and JET tokamaks, but it's modularity and plugin system should make it's use on other machines straighforward.
 This should make comparisons between different machines easier to interpret, when each machine has been analysed in a